mateusavila/mateus-avila-isidoro/README.md

 - [x]  The "Minus" button is disabled when the list contains only one email.
 - [x]  Sanitized the human_date_format and rows values.
 - [x]  The user's email is shared between WP and Vue.
+- [x]  WAI-ARIA principles applied in the form, to increase accessibility

 ### Graphic page